Shelby White Collection

 Case Summary

-While aggressively buying looted antiquities, White was also a prominent donor to art historical and archaeological projects.
-She and her late husband donated USD $20,000,000 to the Met, which named its refurbished gallery for Greek and Roman art after the couple.
+While aggressively buying looted antiquities, Levy and White were also a prominent donor to art historical and archaeological projects.
+They donated USD $20,000,000 to the Met, which named its refurbished gallery for Greek and Roman art after the couple.
 The two were also generous funders of archaeological digs in Israel, an institute for the study of ancient art at NYU and other philanthropic causes.

-As new evidence of these ties continued to emerge, federal agents raided her Sutton Place apartment in July 2021 in search of looted objects and related records.
+As new evidence of White's ties to illicit traffickers continued to emerge, federal agents raided her Sutton Place apartment in July 2021 in search of looted objects and related records.
 It was the first in a series of searches that became the foundation for a criminal investigation of one of the United States' wealthiest and most prominent antiquities collectors.

 Number of Objects